ArtyomSliusar/storage-of-knowledge-be/README.md

 # Storage of knowledge

-This repository contains a web application for comfortable work with your study notes, links and tests.
+This repository contains a web application for keeping your study notes and useful links in one place.
 Your notes and links are always available, can be easily filtered and found.
+Application doesn't have its own UI (except of admin UI), it just provides an API for web (https://github.com/ArtyomSliusar/storage-of-knowledge-fe) or mobile clients.

 ## Technology

 * Python 3.6
-* Django 1.11.5
+* Django 2.1

 ### Installing

-A step by step series of examples that tell you how to get a development env running
+#### on-premise

 - Create and activate virtual environment
 ```
-virtualenv storageofknowledge_venv
+virtualenv venv
-source storageofknowledge_venv/bin/activate
+source venv/bin/activate
 ```

-- Install requirements (dev)
+- Install requirements
 ```
-pip install -r StorageOfKnowledge/requirements/development.txt
+pip install -r requirements.txt
 ```

 - Create .env file in StorageOfKnowledge/storageofknowledge (use example.env)